eclipse-sumo/sumo/README.md

         http://sumo.dlr.de/trac/

-or file them to the list sumo-users@lists.sourceforge.net.
-Before filing a bug, please consider to check with a current subversion checkout that the problem still persists.
+or file them to the list sumo-users@eclipse.org.
+Before filing a bug, please consider to check with a current subversion checkout whether the problem has already been fixed.

 License.
 ========

-SUMO is licensed under GPL, see the file COPYING for details.
+SUMO is licensed under the Eclipse Public License Version 2, see the file COPYING for details.
 For the licenses of the different libraries and supplementary code, see

         http://sumo.dlr.de/wiki/License